spirpinias/MACS3/README.md

 Chip = Mixture of .bed and .bam formatted files.

 (Tentatively removing this line).
-You can make choice of popular genomes depending on your projects species, q value, and extension size, if desired.
+You can make choice of popular genomes depending on your projects species and q value threshold, if desired.

 ## Output